Southwest Farm toYarn Collective

 Nurture and enrich the lives of members and community by creating a sustainable hub where people who share a passion for fiber can buy, sell, create, teach, share, and celebrate all things fiber.

-Our Values/Principles: We will operate with honesty, integrity, and transparency.
-It will be a welcoming place of collaboration and sharing.
-We will be promoters of the local fiber ecosystem, flock to finished product.
+We commit to operate with honesty, integrity, and transparency.
+Our shop is a welcoming place of collaboration and sharing.
+We are promoters of the local fiber ecosystem, flock to finished product.
 We commit to each other that we will be respectful, genuine, dependable, and flexible.
 We will communicate openly for the betterment of the Collective.

-Our Vision: Our fiber hub will be a viable retail and educational enterprise meeting the needs of the communities around us.
-The Collective will be a welcoming creative space for fiber enthusiasts of all skills and forms.
+Our fiber hub is a viable retail and educational enterprise meeting the needs of the communities around us.
+The Collective is a welcoming creative space for fiber enthusiasts of all skills and forms.

 Local Farmers and Artisans